xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [02/2026] A **<span style="color: red;">Marie Sklodowska-Curie Postdoctoral Fellowship</span>** application (Horizon Europe) hosted by me has been awarded.

 [01/2026] Welcome Yanlong to join my lab as a PhD student!
-Yanlong is fully funded by a QUEX (UQ-Exeter) joint PhD studentship.
+Yanlong is fully funded by a UQEX (UQ-Exeter) joint PhD studentship.

 [12/2025] I was awarded an **<span style="color: red;">UKRI AIRR Gateway project</span>** as  **<span style="color: red;">PI</span>**.